corpnewt/CorpBot.py/README.md

 	   └─ Lists the first users to join - default is 10, max is 25.
 	  $firstservers [number=10]
 	   └─ Lists the first servers I've joined - default is 10, max is 25.
+	  $joinedatpos <position>
+	   └─ Lists the user that joined at the passed position.
 	  $joinpos [member]
 	   └─ Tells when a user joined compared to other users.
 	  $listbots [guild_name]